Aluko23/SQL-queries-and-Python-code/README.md

-The is a Rockbuster database set up to handle and preserve data for a company that rents out videos.
+# The is a Rockbuster database set up to handle and preserve data for a company that rents out videos.
 It includes information on films, performers, stock, rentals, expenses, and other relevant topics.
-The Rockbuster database is a snowflake schema.
-The snowflake schema is arranged in the shape of a well, a snowflake.
-The fact table of the snowflake schema is surrounded by dimension tables, unlike the star schema which is also surrounded by sub-dimension tables.